Fotu Cheng

 Fotu Cheng (Sanskrit: Buddhacinga?; 佛图澄 (佛圖澄, Fótú Chéng); ca. 232-348 CE) was a Buddhist monk and missionary from Kucha.
-He studied in Kashmir and arrived in the Western Jin capital Luoyang in 310 CE, and was active in the spread of Buddhism in China.
+He studied in Kashmir and arrived in the Western Jin capital Luoyang in 310 CE, and was active in the spread of Buddhism in China during the Later Zhao dynasty of the Sixteen Kingdoms period.

 Life

 Early life

 Fotu Cheng came from Kucha to the Western Jin dynasty in 310 CE and propagated Buddhism widely.
 He is said to have demonstrated many spiritual powers and was able to convert the warlords in this region of China over to Buddhism.
 He succeeded in converting the Jie warlord Shi Le and became Shi's closest advisor as he founded the Later Zhao dynasty in 319 CE.
 Fotu Cheng uttered the only phrase that reached us in the Jie language, cited in connection with Shi Le's successful war against Liu Yao of the Han-Zhao dynasty in 328 CE, and recorded in the Chinese annals in Chinese transcription with a Chinese translation.
 This phrase was analyzed in several publications.